 Telehealth Integration

-Telehealth has become a vital part of modern healthcare, especially with the rise in remote consultations and virtual care.
-New hospital management systems often include telehealth integration, making it easier for providers to schedule, conduct, and document virtual visits within the main platform.
+Telehealth has also become an important element of contemporary medicine, not least with increases in virtual encounters and virtual care.
+Telehealth assessment integration is now common in new hospital management systems, and it is made possible for the clinician to schedule, perform, and document virtual visits on the core platform.
 This feature not only helps reduce patient wait times and improve access to care but also allows hospitals to offer continuous support to patients, regardless of their location.
-For hospital administrators, this means streamlined workflows and a broader reach in patient care.
+For hospital managers, this equates to better workflow and wider accessibility in terms of patient care.

 Blockchain for Data Security